 - 8.1.
-General preparation information - 8.1.1.
-All reagents, solutions and standards must be traceable to stocks and, if possible, have NIST-traceable documentation.
+General preparation information - All reagents, solutions and standards must be traceable to stocks and if possible have 8.1.1.
+NIST-traceable documentation.
 The preparation method, date of preparation, expiration date, and analyst must also be traceable in laboratory documentation. - 8.1.2.
 Standards preparation steps are for guidance only.
 These may be interchanged.
 In addition, different concentrations or alternate stock mixtures may be prepared as necessary. - 8.1.3.
 A syringe or positive pipet is used on any volume sample or standard that will be quantified in the analysis.
 Eppendorf pipets are used for transferring volumes only when quantification is not necessary.
 Replace pipet tips after each solution change. - 8.2.
-ISD @ 10 mg/mL (prepare yearly and store at $-20 \,^{\circ}$ C): - 8.2.1.
+ISD @ 10 mg/mL (prepare yearly and store at -20 °C): - 8.2.1.
 The ISD is prepared by weighing 10.0 mg of norgestrel (IS) into a 1-mL volumetric. - 8.2.2.
 Separately, a solution of 20 mL of MeCN and 20 mL of chloroform is prepared. - 8.2.3.
-The 50/50 solution of MeCN/chloroform prepared in 8.2.2 is used to dilute the norgestrel to the 1 mL volume. - 8.2.4.
-The ISD is mixed well and labeled appropriately.
+The 50/50 solution of MeCN/chloroform prepared in 8.2.2 is used to dilute the norgestrel to the 1 mL volume.